 Excavations, in recent times, revealed a quartz crystal ‘floor’ within the central circle and a small granite block within the circle may originally have marked the true center, a place of power to the ancients who lived here centuries ago.

-On cool, misty days it is easy to imagine the stones as men and play along with the myths and legends that is such an integral part of British history.
+On cool, misty days it is easy to imagine the stones as men and play along with the myths and legends that are such an integral part of British history.

 The mythical version of the beginning of the Cheesewring dates back to early Christianity in Britain when a race of giants was said to populate Cornwall.
 A feuding relationship developed between the giants and the Holy Saints.
 The giants resented the presence of the Saints and many of their customs and beliefs.
 Uther, the biggest of the giants, was given the task of evicting the Saints whilst still keeping peace with the locals as they depended on them for some of their provisions.

 It would have been assumed that Uther could win easily against the puny Saint Tue…